swoft-cloud/swoft-case/README.md

 # Swoft Case

-Swoft project case collection.
+Swoft Project Case Collection.

 If you use the Swoft development project, welcome to provide a case!

-We will show on the [official website](https://swoft.org/).
+We will show on the [official website](https://www.swoft.org/case.html).

 ## Case

 - **see [Use Cases](case.json)**
-- case template `JSON`
+- Case template `JSON`

 ```json
 {